 - For forms supply details in Form GSTR – 1, Form GSTR – 5 and GSTR – 5A, is reduced to Rs 50 per day of delay;

 - For taxpayers filing NIL Returns, late fees will be levied at Rs 20 per day of delay for abovementioned forms;

 - Input Service Distributor will be required pay Rs 50 per day of delay on failure of filing the form GST Return – 6.

 E-Way Bill for transportation of Goods will be implemented from 01.02.2018 on pan India basis.
 With effect from 1st of Feb, modifications of rules with respect to e-Way Bill are to be implemented for inter-State movement of Goods.
 Modifications with respect to intra-State movement of goods will be implemented by each State on date to be announced by them separately but not later than 01.06.2018.
-Facility of generation, modification and cancellation of e-Way Bill is implemented on trial basis since 16th of January, 2018 on portal www.ewaybill.nic.in.
-Once the system will be fully operational, the online filing of e-Way Bill will be redirected on portal at www.ewaybillgst.gov.in.
+Facility of generation, modification and cancellation of e-Way Bill is implemented on a trial basis since 16th of January, 2018 and later the online filing of e-Way Bill will be done from portal at www.ewaybillgst.gov.in.

 Read about e-Way Bill in our other blog: E-Way Bill implemented w.e.f 01.02 for Transportation of Goods.

 Earlier registrants, registered on voluntary basis under GST Law were not allowed to make an application for cancellation of GST Registration before a period of 1 year from the date of registration.
 However, council has accepted the recommendation in the meeting to permit them to apply for cancellation of GST Registration.

 Further, announcement was made for extension of the application for cancellation of the registration by the taxpayers, who obtained registration under GST due to migration from earlier tax system of VAT to GST.